 The $200 will be added on (at the state level, by the Georgia DDS) to the fines imposed by any Georgia criminal court, upon the Georgia super speeder.
 Once the super speeder ticket is reported by the sentencing court to the Georgia DDS, the law mandates that Georgia DDS — within 30 days — mail out (by a first-class letter) the notice of the super speeder ticket in Georgia.

-A driver is only notified by U S Post office delivery of a 1st class letter from DDS Georgia.
+Under this law, a driver is only notified by U.S. Postal Service delivery of a first-class letter from DDS Georgia.
 Each super speeder receives a letter from the GA DDS advising that they now owe $200, payable within 90 days of receipt of the letter.
 Other provisions of Georgia law state that “receipt is presumed” since the letter was sent to the address shown on your GA speeding ticket.

-If you do not pay the super speeder fine in that period of time, the Georgia driver’s license (or privilege to drive in Georgia, for out-of-state licensees) is suspended.
-This creates major driving and inconvenience issues for many people, and requires a $50 additional penalty to clear up this suspended license situation.
+If you do not pay the super speeder fine within that time, the Georgia driver’s license (or privilege to drive in Georgia, for out-of-state licensees) is suspended.
+This suspension creates major driving and inconvenience issues for many people and requires an additional $50 penalty to clear up this suspended license situation.

 Although speeding tickets are infractions in some states, every speeding ticket in Georgia is a speeding ticket misdemeanor.
-So, criminal defense attorneys who regularly appear in Georgia traffic courts for serious driving offenses like DUI and hit and run, often are also a traffic ticket attorney.
+So, criminal defense attorneys who regularly appear in Georgia traffic courts for serious driving offenses like DUI and hit-and-run, often are also traffic ticket attorneys.

 To find a traffic attorney near me, call our law office.
 Our Atlanta criminal defense attorney law firm, with three Super Lawyer partners, handles Atlanta area traffic tickets for those motorists who have too much to lose and risk a suspended license by pleading guilty to a super speeder ticket in Georgia.